TritonDataCenter/rfd/rfd/0090/README.md

  * even when they are relevant, `cpu_shares` are only a single input into the scheduler function for threads running within a zone on a specific CN

+With all of this said, people have asked "What's the point then of `cpu_shares`?"
+The kernel internally calls this scheduling FSS (fair share scheduling) and FSS is basically a variation on time-sharing, where each runnable thread has a chance to run.
+The problem this system attempts to solve is that we apply our definition of "fairness" across the zones and don't want one zone to dominate another.
+For example, if Zone A has 1000 runnable threads and Zone B has 50.
+We don't want Zone A to get most of the CPU time.
+This is where FSS comes in.
+It looks at the zones as well as the threads to ensure that a "collection" of runnable threads is being considered in the scheduling priority calculation.

+### Example

+In order to help debunk one of the common misconceptions about `cpu_shares` (that a zone with twice as many shares will always get twice as much CPU) we'll use an example.
+Consider a case where we have:

+ * only two zones (zoneA and zoneB) on a single CN that has 32 CPU cores
+ * zoneA with `cpu_shares` = 2000 and which has 40 always-runnable threads
+ * zoneB with `cpu_shares` = 1000 and which has 1000 always-runnable threads

+since the total number of runnable threads (1040) is much larger than the number of cores (32) the `cpu_shares`/FSS system will try to make sure all 1040 threads get a chance to run.

+Since zoneA has fewer runnable threads, when each thread runs it will have a larger contribution to the zone's total usage accumulation (because each thread is a larger proportion of the zone's usage) and therefore a larger individual runtime / accumulation.
+As they accumulate runtime, their priority will be decreased, and as the 1000 threads of zoneB wait longer their priority is increased.
+Since there are a lot of them, eventually we'll be running a lot more of the threads from zoneB until the accumulated usage for the zoneA threads goes down and they once again have a high enough priority to run.

+Looking at this CN at any given point in time, there may in fact be a lot more work being done on CPU for zoneB than zoneA, even though zoneA has a higher `cpu_shares` value.
+The key here again is that the `cpu_shares` value is not a guarantee.
+It's simply one of many factors that go into scheduling threads on a CN.

 ## Minimum CPU